 Arun Venkataraman, the founder of Marudam Farm School, explains: “Marudam (farmland in Tamil) was born out of a need to provide a space for ‘learning by doing’ academics, nature and ‘unstructured time.'”
 Marudam follows a principle of democratic learning, with two things given highest priority: students’ freedom to pursue their interests and time spent outside learning about the land.
 The students at Marudam grow up to 85% of the food consumed at the school.
-This aligns them well with the mission of The Forest Way, the non-profit trust that partly supports the school.
+The school is partly supported by The Forest Way, a non-profit trust that also builds parks and green spaces in Tamil Nadu.
 Marudam is an integral part of their mission to restore wild lands near Thiruvannamalai and grow food according to nature’s ways.
 To learn more, visit Marudam and The Forest Way’s websites, or read Schooling for curiosity.

 Photo by Edu Cavalcanti